bsteubing/modular-lca/README.md

 <img src="docs/images/transport_case_study.png"/>

-> The analogy of Modular LCA are puzzle pieces, which can be combined in different ways to reflect alternative scenarios of the life cycle of products, or parts of supply or value chains.

 Often a situation arises where there are several alternatives for successive processing steps.
 In such cases, many alternatives can arise quickly.
 Imagine a wood home heating, where you can choose from 3 different suppliers and two